 Peer review is an altruistic task.
 It’s the foundation on which published medical literature stands, which means there’s no getting around it.
 If you’ve published an article, you know this full well.

 That doesn’t mean that there can’t be benefits to peer reviewing.
 So how do you determine which articles are worth your time to review?

 Provide a valuable scientific contribution to medical literature available in PubMed Central.

 Cureus peer review assists the author in creating the best possible scholarly article.
 Peer reviewers (invited by the author and Editors-in-Chief) provide comprehensive criticism, helping to provide authors with an efficient and fruitful publishing process.
-What’s more, all articles published in Cureus will be indexed in PubMed Central after a one month waiting period!
+What’s more, all articles published in Cureus will be indexed in PubMed Central after a two month waiting period!

 Stay abreast of the latest developments in your field by getting a first look at research from your fellow physicians.